 Are there any sign-up bonuses for Iowa sports betting sites?

 Since most welcome bonuses are focused on first-time depositors, it would be in a player’s best interest to ask the teller if there are any bonuses available at the time of sign up.
 Do not miss out on these offers, which could range from a deposit match, to a matched free bet, or risk-free bet.

-When Iowa lifts the in-person restriction, we expect a ton of operators to roll out lucrative sign-up offers to new players.
-So it may be best to wait until January 2021 to register online accounts.
+When Iowa lifts the in-person restriction to start 2021, we expect operators to roll out lucrative sign-up offers to new players.

 Does Iowa offer any other kinds of online gaming?

 Not at present.
 The legislation legalizing sports betting did not cover any form of online gambling, such as online casino games or online poker.
 There is no timeline or indication that these verticals will be legalized.
 However, we do expect Iowa to revisit online gambling expansion if their online sports betting industry performs well.

 Iowa is considering legalizing an online lottery, which could roll out as early as 2020.

 What are the taxes and licensing fees on sports betting?

 Legislators set up Iowa’s sports betting industry for success, with a tax rate and licensing fees that are both very reasonable.